JuliaAstro/LombScargle.jl/docs/index.rst

 Fast Algorithm
 ~~~~~~~~~~~~~~

-When the observation times are evenly spaced, you can use a fast :math:`O[N
+When the observation times are evenly spaced, you can compute an approximate
-\log(N)]` algorithm proposed by [PR89]_ that greatly speeds up computations by
+generalised Lomb–Scargle periodogram using a fast :math:`O[N \log(N)]` algorithm
-giving an approximation of the true Lomb–Scargle periodogram, which has
+proposed by [PR89]_ that greatly speeds up calculations.
+For comparison, the
-complexity :math:`O[N^2]`.
-The larger the number of datapoints, the more
+true Lomb–Scargle periodogram has complexity :math:`O[N^2]`.
+The larger the
-accurate the approximation.
+number of datapoints, the more accurate the approximation.

 ..
 Warning::

    This method internally performs a `Fast Fourier Transform
    <https://en.wikipedia.org/wiki/Fast_Fourier_transform>`_ to compute some
    quantities, but it is in now way equivalento to conventional Fourier
    periodogram analysis.

-The prerequisite in order to be able to employ this fast method is to provide a
+The only prerequisite in order to be able to employ this fast method is to
-``times`` vector as a ``Range`` object, which ensures that the times are
+provide a ``times`` vector as a ``Range`` object, which ensures that the times
-perfectly evenly spaced.
+are perfectly evenly spaced.

 ..
 Tip::